 Investigation determined that the dog had escaped the fenced yard it was confined to through a gate that had been left open while the pit bull's owners, Juan and Aleicia Garcia, were not at their home.
-The dog lunged directly at our client’s face and throat area, resulting in multiple lacerations on her nose and face, and also tore off a sizable portion of her lower lip.
+The dog lunged directly at our client’s face and throat area, resulting in multiple facial injuries including serious lacerations across her nose and face, and also tore off a sizable portion of her lower lip.

 Jeannette was taken immediately to the trauma center at Harborview Medical Center in Seattle to be admitted for emergency surgery.
 See the video below for a detailed news report from Q13 Fox News:

 Attorney Chris Davis was hired to represent Jeannette C. and filed a lawsuit against the owners of the dog in King County Superior Court on her behalf.
 It was eventually uncovered that this particular dog had a history of aggressive behavior and had even bit two separate individuals not long before the attack that severely altered our client's life.

 Attorneys representing the insurance company for the Garcias’ homeowner’s liability insurance policy tried to argue that our client was somehow at fault for the injuries she suffered in the dog attack.

 However, they ultimately acknowledged their own liability for our client’s injuries and we were able to successfully negotiate a $500,000 settlement ahead of a scheduled jury trial.